xorbitsai/inference/doc/source/models/custom.rst

 * context_length: context_length: An optional integer that specifies the maximum context size the model was trained to accommodate, encompassing both the input and output lengths.
 If not defined, the default value is 2048 tokens (~1,500 words).
 * model_lang: A list of strings representing the supported languages for the model.
 Example: ["en"], which means that the model supports English.
 * model_ability: A list of strings defining the abilities of the model.
 It could include options like "embed", "generate", and "chat".
 In this case, the model has the ability to "generate".
+* model_family: A required string representing the family of the model you want to register.
+The optional values are the model names of all :ref:`built-in models <models_llm_index>`.
+If the model family you register is not among the built-in models in Xinference, please fill in ``other``.
+Note that you should choose the model family based on the ability of the model you want to register.
+For example, if you want to register the ``llama-2`` model, do not fill in ``llama-2-chat`` as the model family.
 * model_specs: An array of objects defining the specifications of the model.
 These include:
    * model_format: A string that defines the model format, could be "pytorch" or "ggmlv3".
    * model_size_in_billions: An integer defining the size of the model in billions of parameters.